 If you are experiencing any of these symptoms after consuming chicken or other potentially contaminated food, it is advisable to seek medical attention.
 Tests can be conducted to confirm salmonella infection, and proper treatment can be prescribed to help alleviate the symptoms and avoid complications.

-See also How long to cook chicken drummies
+See also How to cook hot dogs for a crowd

 Questions and answers